mesanjusk/CanvaFront/README.md

 - Add text, rectangles and circles
 - Upload an image to the canvas
-- Change fill colour and font size of selected objects
+- Change fill colour, stroke colour and stroke width
+- Adjust font size of selected text objects

 This code base is meant as a starting point for further development.